configcat/docs/website/docs/advanced/proxy/endpoints.md

 </TabItem>
 </Tabs>

-The initialization of the SDK that should work with the Proxy will look like this:
+The SDK's initialization that works with the Proxy will look like this:

 ```js title="example.js"
 import * as configcat from "configcat-js";